|

 ANTI-SHIPPING WEAPONS

-The air-to-sea version of the missile has extremely sophisticated Electronic Counter Measures (ECM), and the ability to fly a sea-skimming course on a dog-leg path through three pre-programmed way-points.
+The air to sea version of the missile has extremely sophisticated Electronic Counter Measures (ECM), and the ability to fly a sea-skimming course on a dog-leg path through three pre-programmed way-points.

 The warhead is extremely powerful and a hit from Harpoon is almost certain to result in the destruction or disablement of a major surface vessel.